Sorry

 Still from a monochrome film.
 A group of men crouch close together, looking at something to their left.
 A metal fence is in the foreground.

-Chi Xiaoning, Film of Star Group Activities of 1979 (still), 1979.
+Chi Xiaoning, Film of Stars Group Activities of 1979 (still), 1979.
 Single-channel 16mm film transferred to digital video (black and white, silent).
 M+, Hong Kong.
 Museum purchase and gift of The Stars Art Foundation Limited, 2017. © M+, Hong Kong

 Before the 1980s, documentary films in China were mostly propaganda made to serve the ideological purposes of the Communist Party.
 Views critical of the party were prohibited.
 Only one official voice could be heard: that of the government.
 Film-makers obeyed Mao Zedong’s dictum that artists’ works should reflect the lives of the masses—the workers, peasants, and soldiers—for whom they were made.
 These films, scripted and staged using ‘model people’ instead of ordinary subjects, were crafted in a dogmatic, formulaic style that put a positive spin on government policies.